Crisis Communication Preparation

 Does anyone remember having fire drills in grade school?
 It was actually quite exciting, the alarm bell sounded, and students filed out to the playground to enjoy a few extra minutes of sunshine.
-As fun it was, we were being taught a valuable lesson.
+As fun as it was, we were being taught a valuable lesson.
 In times of crisis, preparation pays off.
 So it is surprising that within our companies, many of us are not adequately prepared for the unexpected.
 When a PR crisis rears its ugly head, you should be ready.
 Here are a few tips to ensure you take a proactive approach to crisis communications:

 1. Assemble a Crisis Response Team.

 In most crises, employees have a tendency to panic.
 To prevent a full-on frenzy, assemble a crisis response team appointed to respond to the media and distribute information internally.
 They should each have a defined role and be very clear on their responsibilities, which could include:

 - Updating the website

 - Speaking to the media

 - Drafting talking points

 - Answering phones